Wycott/Wycott/README.md

-# 👋 Well, hello! 👋
+# 👋 Well, hi! 👋

-Hi.
+Thanks for checking out my profile.
 I'm Wycott.
+I'm about 50 years old and I live and work in the UK.

 `⬅ Insert cool graphic here`